joaovictorperes/Tip-Calculator-App/README.md

 ### Continued development

+<p>In the next projects I will keep focus on mobile-first workflow, because it is a very good way to start an organize the site.</p>
-<p>Also I'm going to make the websites much accessible as possible, including semantic tags, aria-labels, etc in the HTML.</p>
+<p>Also, I'm going to make the websites much accessible as possible, including semantic tags, aria-labels, etc in the HTML.</p>
-<p>Some things that I will improve are the organization of the commits, code and make a path of what I have to do construct the site and just after this beggin to code.</p>
+<p>Some things that I will improve are the organization of the commits, code and make a path of what I have to do construct the site and just after this, start to code</p>